Spinal Unloading Devices for the Treatment of Low Back Pain

 We develop Medical Policies to provide guidance to Members and Providers.
 This Medical Policy relates only to the services or supplies described in it.
 The existence of a Medical Policy is not an authorization, certification, explanation of benefits or a contract for the service (or supply) that is referenced in the Medical Policy.
 For a determination of the benefits that a Member is entitled to receive under his or her health plan, the Member's health plan must be reviewed.
 If there is a conflict between the Medical Policy and a health plan, the express terms of the health plan will govern.

-There is insufficient evidence from peer-reviewed published studies to conclude that axial spinal unloading devices are effective in the management of low back pain.
+There is insufficient evidence from peer-reviewed published studies to conclude that axial spinal unloading devices are more effective than standard interventions in the management of low back pain.

 American College of Physicians.
 (2017).
 Noninvasive treatments for acute, subacute, and chronic low back pain: a clinical practice guideline from the American College of Physicians.
 Retrieved July 21, 2017 from http://annals.org/aim/article/2603228/noninvasive-treatments-acute-subacute-chronic-low-back-pain-clinical-practice.

 National Institute for Health and Care Excellence.
-(2016).
+(2016, November; last update search December 2020).
 Low back pain and sciatica in over 16s: assessment and management.
-Retrieved July 21, 2017 from www.nice.org.uk/guidance/ng59.
+Retrieved January 14, 2021 from www.nice.org.uk/guidance/ng59.

 U. S. Food and Drug Administration.
 (2008, April).
 Center for Devices and Radiological Health.
 Code of Federal Regulations: Title 21: Volume 8: 21CFR888.5850: Part 888 Orthopedic Devices: Section 888.5850.
 Nonpowered orthopedic traction apparatus and accessories.
 Retrieved February 9, 2009 from http://frwebgate6.access.gpo.gov/cgi-bin/PDFgate.cgi?WAISdocID=213296488427+1+2+0&WAISection=retrieve.